rssanders3/airflow-admin-tools-plugin/README.md

 ## Description

-An Apache Airflow (Documentation: https://pythonhosted.org/airflow/, Source Code: https://github.com/apache/incubator-airflow) Plugin that provides a new page to the standard Airflow Web Server to help you perform various operations
+An Apache Airflow (Documentation: https://pythonhosted.org/airflow/, Source Code: https://github.com/apache/incubator-airflow) Plugin that provides a new page to the standard Airflow Web Server to help you perform various operations:

+* View what version of Airflow is installed
+* Send Test Alert emails
+* View the contents of the DAGs Directory

 ## Screenshot